The Battle of Megiddo—Part II

 Alexander the Great and physician Philip of Acarnania.
 (Public Domain)

 How unified were the two cultures after the fall of Persia?
 In a sense, it makes relatively no sense to say “two cultures.”
 However, for clarity, we shall keep it as two cultures.
-It was really one culture (Hellenism) versus a smorgasbord of various Oriental cultures.
+It was one culture (Hellenism) versus a smorgasbord of various Oriental cultures.

 Those living on the Iranian Plateau did seem to be, for the most part, followers of the Zoroastrian religion, but religion does not indicate ethnic or tribal affiliations and allegiances.
 Instead, the various tribes that dotted the landscape had many different customs and practices that came with diverse languages.
 This division of cultures was, in and of itself, a huge obstacle for the Greco-Macedonians.
-Hellenism would take root and thrive much more in western Asia; whereas, in the east it had little effect.
-It was present, but not always noticeable.
+Hellenism would take root and thrive much more in Western Asia, whereas, in the East, it had little effect.
+It was present but not always noticeable.
 This does not mean that Hellenism in Iran was not present, nor hadn’t an effect on the local population, but rather that it was established, yet minuscule, like the military force assigned to protect the vital trade arteries of the eastern empire.

 The unity quickly ended with Alexander’s death.
-It looked hypocritical of Alexander to promote unity in life, when on death his men asked, “To whom do you leave the kingdom?” and he replied: “To the strongest.”
+It looked hypocritical of Alexander to promote unity in life when, on death, his men asked, “To whom do you leave the kingdom?” and he replied: “To the strongest.”
 This would not be the case, however.
-Seleucus and those who ruled after were never able to establish a loyal political base of influential proportions, nor were they capable of centralizing the entire empire effectively, at least not in the east.
+Seleucus and those who ruled after could never establish a loyal political base of influential proportions, nor were they capable of centralizing the entire empire effectively, at least not in the east.
 Furthermore, they never truly penetrated or influenced the indigenous peoples on the Iranian plateau with their Hellenistic culture.

 Dr. Richard Frye says, “The Seleucids controlled the main trade routes in Iran but little else.”
 This may indicate that Alexander controlled not much more after proclaiming the land as his and moving on.

 Alexander’s dream became a reality that ultimately overtook him in death.
 Before Alexander died, he was approached concerning who the successor would be.
 Alexander replied, “To the best man; for I foresee that a great combat of my friends will be my funeral games.”
-His statement concerning that his empire went to the “best man” suggests that even he had no confidence in any of his men and why not.
-Alexander saw himself to be a god; What mortal among them could be his equal?
-He knew that none of his men could do what he did and that is why he foresaw conflict.
+His statement that his empire went to the “best man” suggests that even if he had no confidence in his men, why not?
+Alexander saw himself as a god; What mortal among them could be his equal?
+He knew that none of his men could do what he did, so he foresaw conflict.

 The empire Alexander left was too complex to be governed by one man.
-Had he lived to be very old his empire may have stayed intact, but this is conjecture.
-He took on the customs of those he conquered to show love and appreciation for all things eastern but in reality, it was just a political maneuver.
+Had he lived to be very old, his empire may have stayed intact, but this is conjecture.
+He took on the customs of those he conquered to show love and appreciation for all things Eastern, but in reality, it was just a political maneuver.
 Once Alexander died, his Macedonian men divorced their Iranian wives; Cassander, the son of Antipater the general, who supported both Philip and Alexander, murdered Alexander’s widow Roxanna and son Alexander around 310 BCE; and all of the Iranian satraps were removed from power.
-The Macedonians wanted only revenge and nothing to do with anything eastern, for it was barbaric.
+The Macedonians wanted only revenge and nothing to do with Eastern, for it was barbaric.
 However, this did not help, for even the Macedonians fought amongst themselves over the glory and riches Alexander provided as they did at Persepolis in 330 BCE.

 Top Image: Detail of the Alexander Sarcophagus located in the Istanbul Archaeology Museum.
 (CC BY-SA 2.5) Gold coins (Public Domain), Deriv.